SV Darmstadt 98: Rise to the Bundesliga

-Coach Dirk Schuster announced his decision to join FC Augsburg, whereas Norbert Meier was appointed as head coach for the 2016–17 season.
+Coach Dirk Schuster announced his decision to join FC Augsburg, and Norbert Meier was appointed as head coach for the 2016–17 season.
 After being defeated in the second round of the 2016–17 DFB Pokal and only scoring 8 points in 12 games, Maier was sacked on 5 December 2016.
 On 27 December 2016, former Bundesliga player and Werder Bremen assistant manager Torsten Frings was presented as new head coach.
 However, the team was incapable of securing the next season in the Bundesliga after a 0–1 defeat to Bayern Munich in the 32nd matchday of the season, and was relegated to the 2.
 Bundesliga.

-After a poor start to the 2017/18-second Bundesliga season, Torsten Frings was removed from his position and on 11 December 2017 the vacant manager's position was again filled by Dirk Schuster who returned to the Darmstadt club for his second spell as manager, finishing 10th in the league.
+After a poor start to the 2017–18-second Bundesliga season, Torsten Frings was removed from his position, and, on 11 December 2017, the vacant manager's position was again filled by Dirk Schuster, who returned to the Darmstadt club for his second spell as manager.
+He finished 10th in the league.

-In the 2018/19-second Bundesliga season, Dimitrios Grammozis replaced Schuster after 23 points out of 22 games, placed at position 14 of 18 clubs, finishing again at position 10.
-In the following season, the club finished at position 5.
+In the 2018–19 2.
+Bundesliga season, Dimitrios Grammozis replaced Schuster after 23 points out of 22 games, going on to finish 10th.
+In the following season, the club finished 5th.
 After the season, Markus Anfang took over as head coach.

+In the 2022–23 2.
+Bundesliga season, Darmstardt secured automatic promotion to the Bundesliga by beating 1.
+FC Magdeburg 1–0 at home.

+They were relegated the following season from the Bundesliga, finishing bottom of the table in 18th.
+The club only recorded three wins for the entire season out of a possible 34 matches.